s y n o p s i s

 “THOSE WHO WAIT is a striking anomaly in the current cinematic world: a visionary film that looks back in order to look forward; a film based on an astonishing history that guards that history with a modest intensity...”

--Ken Eisen, from premiere at Maine International Film Festival
+-Ken Eisen, Maine International Film Festival

 director’s notes